patrickarmengol/pegreet/README.md

 # PEgreet

+Let your sample introduce itself before you tear it apart.

-A tool to perform static analysis and feature extraction on Portable Executable files.
+PEgreet is a tool that performs static analysis and feature extraction on Portable Executable files.
+It is meant to be the first step in analyzing a malware sample.

 ## Features